 Thanks to 3 inches of permafrost and fatwall design, it also has unmatched and proven ice retention that can keep ice for as long as 10 days (some even claim up to 14 days).

 To be honest, Yeti is not the best bang for the buck because they tend to be very expensive.
-Unless you’re going to camp for a long time in very harsh terrain, or you have an excess amount of money to spend on a cooler, there are some cheaper alternatives to Yeti Tundra.
+Unless you’re going to camp for a long time in very harsh terrain, or you have an excess amount of money to spend on a cooler, there are some cheaper alternatives to the Yeti Tundra like Igloo bmx 52 quart cooler.
 But if you want a sure choice, YETI will never fail you.

 Not far behind the Tundra is the Pelican Elite.
 In my opinion, it has slightly better functionality, thanks to its built-in can opener and cup holders.
 They are also slightly bigger than the Tundra 65.